barryWhiteHat/roll_up/README.md

 In order to reach the tps described above three approaches exist.

-1. Improve the cpp code similar to https://github.com/HarryR/ethsnarks/issues/3 and run it on enteprize hardware.
+1. Improve the cpp code similar to https://github.com/HarryR/ethsnarks/issues/3 and run it on enterprise hardware.
 2. Implmenting the full distributed system described by Wu et al.
 3. Specialized hardware to create these proofs.

 ## Distribution

-The role of prover can be distributed but it means that each will have to purchase/rent hardware in order to be able to keep up with teh longest chain.
+The role of prover can be distributed but it means that each will have to purchase/rent hardware in order to be able to keep up with the longest chain.

-There are a few attacks where the fastest prover is able censor all other provers by constently updateing so the all competing provers proofs are constant out of date.
+There are a few attacks where the fastest prover is able censor all other provers by constantly updating so the all competing provers proofs are constantly out of date.

 These problem should be mitigated or solved at the consensus level.

 ## Running tests

-If you want to fun at noTx greater than 10 you will need more than 7GB to add a bunch of swap space https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04
+If you want to run at noTx greater than 10 you will need more than 7GB to add a bunch of swap space https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04

 build everything